ericgio/react-bootstrap-typeahead/docs/API.md

 # API Reference
-The components and higher-order components (HOCs) described below are publicly exposed in the top-level module.
+The components and hooks described below are publicly exposed in the top-level module.
 Other components should be considered private and subject to change without notice.

 #### [Components](#components-1)
 - [`<Typeahead>`](#typeahead)